schilkp/Tonbandgeraet/docs/intro.md

 - More example ports.

 ## Ideas:

+#### Support Other RTOSes:
+- All FreeRTOS-specific functionality has already been seperated into its own "module", and more RTOSes could be added as separate modules.

 #### Custom UI:
 - Perfetto, while incredibly powerful and simple to target, is not a perfect match for Tonbandgerät.